telerik/winforms-docs/themes/using-a-default-theme-for-the-entire-application.md

 {{endregion}}

 >note You still have to drop the theme component on the form (e.g. *Office2007Black* in the code samples above) or create an instance of the desired theme programatically.
 >

 All your controls will use that specified theme which has precedence over the theme set locally to the control using __ThemeName__ property.

 ## Enable/Disable the globally set theme for a specific control

-This section describes how you can change the theme for the entire application and leave the default one (or use another) for one or
+This section describes how you can change the theme for the entire application and leave the default one (or use another) for one or several controls.
-          several controls.
 This can be achieved by using the __EnableApplicationThemeName__ property.

 This property indicates how the theme will be set to the control.
-If it is set to true (the default value) the control will have the theme
-          that is globally set (with the __ApplicationThemeName__ property).
+If it is set to true (the default value) the control will have the theme that is globally set (with the __ApplicationThemeName__ property).
 If it is set to false, the theme, set with the ThemeName property will be respected.
 For example you can set the theme for the entire application except for one RadGridView control as follows:
-        #_[C#] _

 {{source=..\SamplesCS\Themes\UsingADefaultThemeForEntireApplication.cs region=setThemeForSpesificControl}}
 {{source=..\SamplesVB\Themes\UsingADefaultThemeForEntireApplication.vb region=setThemeForSpesificControl}}